Tutorials and Independent Studies

 Tutorials are limited to individual students or small groups and assume a degree of academic maturity on the part of the student.
 Tutors meet regularly with students to discuss reading and other assignments.
 Students receive periodic evaluations and a final evaluation.
 Up to 4 credits may be awarded for a tutorial.
 One credit is equal to 50 minutes per week (15 hours per semester) with the tutorial instructor, plus two hours of student preparation per week.

 Similarly, independent studies are limited to students who are capable of working at an advanced level with limited supervision.
 Generally, students may receive no more than 4 credits for an independent study, with each credit the equivalent of 37½ hours per semester of academic activity.

 Permission to Register

 Students must complete a Special Course Contract, have their sponsor sign it, and submit it to the Office of the Registrar by the end of the add/drop period each semester.
 This form is available in the Office of the Registrar.
 For tutorial and independent studies during summer session, please refer to Summer Session Policies below.

 - Tutorials and independent studies are limited to Purchase matriculated students.
 (Nonmatriculated continuing education students cannot register for independent studies or tutorials.)

 - The amount of credit agreed upon at the time of registration is the amount of credit to be awarded at the end of the semester.
 Credit may not be reduced at the end of the semester because of partial fulfillment of a particular course, tutorial, or independent study.

 - Students may not count more than 16 credits of independent studies, tutorials, and senior project taken with one faculty member toward the 120 (or 45 upper-level) credits required for graduation.
-Any exceptions to this policy must be approved by the appropriate dean.
+Any exceptions to this policy must be approved by the appropriate Director.